GracielaLopezRosson/nyc-trees/README.md

 ![info](dataset_info.png)

-A description about each column is provided in the document StreetTreeCensus2015TreesDataDictionary20161102.pdf so the first step is to read the document in order to decide which columns can be dropped and the type of data or content we should find on each column.
+A description about each column is provided in the document *StreetTreeCensus2015TreesDataDictionary20161102.pdf* so the first step is to read the document in order to decide which columns can be dropped and the type of data or content we should find on each column.

 Considering this, after the first reading, I decided to drop ([column index in the dataset] column name):
 - [1] tree_id
 According to the document "It specifically identifies data entered by a specific user on a specific survey, not the tree itself"

 -[3] the_geom
-It seems just a combination of latitude and longitude in one column
+It seems just a combination of latitude and longitude in one column.

 -[11] steward
 "Indicates the number of unique signs of stewardship observed for this tree.
 Not recorded for stumps or dead trees."
-This column doesn't seem relevant to me
+This column doesn't seem relevant to me.

 - [15] problems
 This is like the sum of columns 16, 17, 18, putting all the problems a tree might have together.
 Thus redundant information.